mhokane/expand-collapse-icon/README.md

 ## Still in progress!
 Just set this up quick and rough and I haven't finished yet.
 My jQuery skills are also non-existent.
 Please improve if you so desire!
 ### Notes
-+ Using Neat and Bourbon with SASS with the help of Hammer
++ Using Neat and Bourbon with SASS with the help of Hammer for the demo
 + Current version of the demo here: http://markhokane.com/expand-collapse-icon/

 ## What I Want It To Do
-+ To literally or symbolically say: this icon will open and show additional content.
++ To clearly, and literally or symbolically say: this icon will open and show additional content.
-+ Not easily be confused with doing something else, *exempli gratia*: A plus sign could be confused with adding or zooming.
++ Not easily be confused with doing something else, e.g. A plus sign could be confused with adding or zooming.

 ## Problems
 + Solutions involving arrows are easily confused with existing conventions for resizing or sorting.